heavyai/heavydb/docs/mapd-guide/dependencies.rst

 Dependencies
 ============

-MapD is distributed as a group of mostly statically-linked executables, which minimizes the number of dependencies required.
-The following are the minimum requirements for running MapD.
+MapD Core is distributed as a group of mostly statically-linked executables, which minimizes the number of dependencies required.
+The following are the minimum requirements for running MapD Core.

 Basic installation instructions for all dependencies are provided in the :ref:`installation` section.